 Ongoing research focuses on investigating the effects of atmospheric nitrogen oxides (NOx) on aerosol (particulate) formation, using satellite data analysis, regional chemistry/meteorology model simulations, and field and laboratory measurements.
-The latter include in-house capabilities for gas-phase measurement of NO, NO2, NH3, and O3, gas-phase organics measurement via GC-MS and GC-FID; aerosol chemical composition analysis by FTIR spectrometry (in-house) and HPLC-ESI-MS (via an off-campus collaboration); and particle size distribution and growth measurements by scanning electrical mobility sizing (SEMS) and optical particle counting (OPC).
+The latter include in-house capabilities for gas-phase measurement of NO, NO2, NH3, and O3, gas-phase organics measurement via GC-MS and GC-FID; aerosol chemical composition analysis by FTIR spectrometry (in-house) and HPLC-ESI-MS (via an off-campus collaboration); particle size distribution and growth measurements by scanning electrical mobility sizing (SEMS) and optical particle counting (OPC); black carbon measurement via aethelometer and CO2 measurements via LiCor.
 Ambient sampling is enabled by our roof lab at Reed as well as Hi-Vol samplers and absorption cartridges that can be deployed remotely.
 Laboratory studies employ chamber experiments in the Reed Environmental Chamber and a kinetics flow tube.
 Interested in getting involved?
-Contact Julie: firstname.lastname@example.org for current research openings!
+Contact Julie: email@example.com for current research openings!

 Meet the Reed Atmospheric Chemistry Research Group, past and present